Favorite Images of 2018: A Retrospective

 Those eight words above have haunted me now for weeks.
 As I pored over this year’s work to make the following selections, I asked… What matters to me most?
 What is my life’s purpose?
 What three words describes me best?
 I had relatively adequate answers to those questions already yet I searched for new meaning in my most recent work, making little to no progress.
 But since I’m insanely self-critical (there are no framed pictures of my work adorning the walls of my home or office, for example) I did manage to extract the following threads of introspection: Is this really all you’ve accomplished this year?
 Seriously, what an utter waste of twelve months.
 You really should spend more time actually doing photography and less time writing and talking about it.
 Okay, fair enough.

 In addition, he implores artists to “put your ass when your heart wants to be” – an inelegant way of phrasing, Do Whatever Inspires You.
 Great advice, I’d say, which is exactly what I’ve been doing for the past 15 years, including this most recent one.
-So with regard to Pressfield, his book, and my journey of self-discovery and loathing, let’s just say it all evens out and continue to my favorite images of 2018, shall we?
+So with regard to Pressfield, his book, and my journey of self-discovery, let’s just say it all evens out and continue to my favorite images of 2018, shall we?